Create a BankingBot with English and Spanish support in the Amazon Lex V2 console

-In this lab, you learn how to create a bot for a banking application with support for English and Spanish languages using Amazon Lex V2 console.
+In this lab, learn how to create a bot for a banking application with support for both English and Spanish languages in the Amazon Lex V2 console.

 Amazon Lex is a service for building conversational interfaces into any application using voice and text.
 Amazon Lex V2 console and APIs use an updated information architecture (IA) to deliver simplified versioning, support for multiple languages in a bot, and streaming capabilities.
 Additional improvements include the saving of partially completed bot configurations, renaming of resources, simplified navigation, bulk upload of utterances, and granular debugging.